Glossary

 Een Penny: currency surcharge, Transvaal, 1882.

-Eendragt maakt Magt.: "Union makes strength" South African
+Eendragt maakt Magt.: "Union makes strength" South African Republic.

 Eesti: stamps of Estonia inscription 1928-35, 1991-current.